Head Women's Basketball Coach

 Marshall, an Adjunct Professor in the Department of Health and Physical Education, received her Master of Arts degree with a major in Kinesiology from Cal State University Long Beach.
 She received her Bachelor of Science degree, also with a major in Kinesiology, from Cal State University Fullerton.
 She received her AA degree from Orange Coast.

-Former Palomar men's basketball player Chris Kroesch, who played guard for the Comets during the 1998-99 and 1999-2000 seasons, is in his third season as an assistant on Leigh Marshall's staff.
+Former Palomar men's basketball player Chris Kroesch, who played guard for the Comets during the 1998-99 and 1999-2000 seasons, is in his fifth season as an assistant on Leigh Marshall's staff.

 Playing for coach Virgil Watson in his sophomore season, Kroesch helped the Comets to the 2000 Pacific Coast Conference men's championship.

-Kroesch is also in his eighth season as the girls head varsity coach at nearby Mission Hills High School.
-He coached the Grizzlies to the 2014 CIF San Diego Section Division I championship.
+Kroesch is also in his tenth season as the girls head varsity coach at nearby Mission Hills High School.
+He has coached the Grizzlies to three straight CIF Championships, two of those being at the Open Division level.
+In 2014 he was named the San Diego Coach of the Year.

-Damian Cephas is in his third season as an assistant coach in Palomar's women's basketball program.
+Damian Cephas is in his fifth season as an assistant coach in Palomar's women's basketball program.
 Cephas is the former head girls basketball coach at Orange Glen High School.
-He also serves as a club coach in the Coastal Elite basketball program.
+He is currently the assistant girls basketball coach at San Pasqual High.
+He also serves as a club coach and Girls Director in the Coastal Elite basketball program.

 Cephas played at Escondido High School from 1989-92 and was an all-league and All-CIF San Diego Section selection for the Cougars.
 He still holds school records for scoring, rebounding and shots blocked.

-Cephas went ono to play for Chaminade University in Honolulu, where he was a starting forwawrd, team captain and all-conference selection.
+Cephas went on to play for Chaminade University in Honolulu, where he was a starting forward, team captain and all-conference selection.
 He played professional basketball for eight years in Europe, Australia and New Zealand before retiring in 2006.

 Questions about this web site? contact Tom Saxe